CBSE Class 9 Science Force and Laws of Motion MCQs Set B

-Refer to CBSE Class 9 Science Force and Laws of Motion MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 9 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 9 Force and Laws of Motion Class 9 MCQ are an important part of exams for Class 9 Science and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 9 Science Force and Laws of Motion MCQs Set B provided below.
+The MCQ Questions for Class 9 Chapter 8 Force and Laws of Motion Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 9 Science and also download more latest study material for all subjects

 Question.
 A goalkeeper in a game of football pulls his hands backwards after holding the ball shot at the goal.
 This enables the goalkeeper to: